 Not only is it a delicious fruit for many, it is also rich in Vitamin C.

-They have about 59mg of Vitamin C which represents 72% of the DDR.
+They have about 59mg of Vitamin C which represents 72% of DDR.

-Apart from this vitamin, this fruit does not have much more in nutritional terms, being only Manganese the exception to the rule.
+In addition to this vitamin, this fruit does not have much more at the nutritional level, with only Manganese being the exception to the rule.

-Low calorie, pleasant taste and good amount of Vitamin C.
+Low caloric value, pleasant taste and good amount of Vitamin C.

-Finally, we could not finish this list without including the famous Orange.
+Finally, we couldn't finish this list without including the famous Orange.

 Although Orange is the food most associated with Vitamin C, as you can see, it is not exactly the one with the highest concentration.

-For each 100g you get approximately 53mg Vitamin C, which represents 64% of DDR.
+Each 100g has approximately 53mg of Vitamin C, which represents 64% of DDR.

-It is not a low value, but it is far from outstanding, and its greatest advantage is the ease with which you can buy and eat this food.
+It is not a low value, but it is far from standing out, its biggest advantage being the ease with which you can buy and ingest this food.

-They are 47 Kcal where 12g are carbohydrates and the remainder is basically water.
+There are 47 Kcal in which 12g are carbohydrates and the rest is basically water.

-Not a bad food, you just have better Vitamin C options.
+It's not a bad food, you just have better options in terms of Vitamin C.

-If you are trying to reach Vitamin C DDR you may have realized from this list that it is not difficult.
+If you are looking to reach the DDR of Vitamin C, you must have realized by this list that it is not difficult.

 Probably your current diet already does.

-However, if you want to take larger doses than DDR, and get certain benefits from it, then you need to either pay attention to the foods you eat or use a Vitamin C supplement.
+However, if you want to ingest higher doses than DDR, and benefit from certain benefits, then you need to either pay attention to the foods you eat, or use a Vitamin C supplement.

-Lastly, these are just some of the various foods rich in this vitamin, not all of them.
+Finally, these are just a few of the many foods rich in this vitamin, not all of them.

-Below are some articles that may also be helpful to you.
+Below are some articles that may also be useful to you.